 Jump to section:

-The cost of laser eye surgery ranges from £1,195 to £3,750 per eye in the UK depending on the treatment type, clinic and prescription of the payment.
+The cost of LASIK eye surgery, the most common type of laser eye surgery, ranges from £1,195 to £3,750 per eye in the UK depending on the treatment type, clinic and prescription of the patient.

 The range of costs charged by clinics for a the most popular types of refractive eye surgery are shown in the table below which illustrate that LASIK surgery costs and ReLEX SMILE costs are typically higher that other treatment types.

 Prices per eye accurate as of April 2021.

 In the price table above ‘Bladeless’ has been used to indicate the use of 3D scanning technology but this will often have a different name depending on the clinic and exact technology used (ie. iDesign for Optical Express, Intralase for Optimax, Wavefront for other clinics).
 Bladeless / Wavefront Surgery costs tend to be higher than standard surgery.

 The table below illustrates the range of prices charged by popular UK clinics for blade free LASIK eye surgery.
 As you can see, laser eye surgery prices are cheaper at the nationwide clinics (Optical Express, Optegra and Optimax) than those clinics within only single sites or a handful of locations in the South East (Centre for Sight, Focus and the London Vision Clinic).

 It is also worth noting that whilst some of the national clinics offer fixed prices by treatment type, other clinics and eye hospitals with fewer clinics will often charge a higher price for higher prescriptions or more complicated cases.
 Where a range of prices is charged depending on the patient, we have displayed the lowest price.

 |London Vision Clinic||LASIK (blade-free)||£2,600 – £3,750||£500||24|